nicolaferraro/integration-operator/README.md

 Kamel (a.k.a.
 Camel-K) is a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures.

-With Kamel, users can design integrations declaratively and run them on Kubernetes, without caring about platforms or servers.
+With Kamel, users can write integrations and run them directly on any Kubernetes instance, without caring about the platform, the server or the docker image that will run them.
-Kamel creates everything needed to run the integrations and optimizes resource utilization with several techniques, including running integrations on a [new ligtweight runtime written in Go](https://github.com/lburgazzoli/camel-go) or activating/deactivating them on demand.
+Kamel creates everything needed to run a integration: it optimizes resource utilization with several techniques and also, depending on the kind of integration (push based vs. pull based), activates/deactivates it on demand.

 Integrations can be used for many tasks: from just connecting a function to a external service, to orchestrating multiple functions and microservices in arbitrarily complex workflows.